Democratic Party (Hong Kong): Early divisions (1998–2002)

-1 July 2003 march and rebound in popularity (2002–2004)
+Rebound in popularity (2002–2004)

 In 2002 and 2003 the party saw a rebound in popularity, largely due to the low popularity of the Tung Chee-hwa's administration, and more significantly the controversy over the Basic Law Article 23 legislation.
 The pro-democrats worried that the anti-subversion law would threaten the rights and freedom of the Hong Kong people and damaged the rule of law and "One Country, Two Systems."
 The Article 23 legislation turned into a territory-wide debate and led to a re-awakening of civil society, mobilising different sectors to join the opposition movement.
 The Democratic Party used many of their 94 district offices for community-level mobilisation.
 In the weeks before the 1 July march, the Democratic Party managed to collect phone numbers of about 40,000 supporters.
 The party's volunteers and staff called them one by one to call on them to join the demonstration.
 The demonstration resulted in a record-breaking number of people, more than 500,000 Hong Kong people joined the march.
-The SAR government had to back down and shelve the bill indefinitely.
+The SAR government eventually shelved the bill indefinitely after losing support from allied Liberal Party.

 In the following 2003 District Council elections in November, the pro-democracy camp turned the popular support into the demand of democratisation, universal suffrage of the Chief Executive and Legislative Council in 2007 and 2008, their primary goals for years.
 The Democratic Party received a great victory by claiming 95 seats out of the 120 candidates in the election.

 The civil movement in 2003 also broadened the spectrum of the pro-democracy camp.
 A number of pro-democracy groups such as Article 45 Concern Group and individuals such as Leung Kwok-hung and Albert Cheng were elected in the 2004 LegCo election.
 Although the pan-democracy camp took 25 of 60 seats, the Democratic Party won only 9 seats, falling from the largest party in the Legislative Council to the third, behind DAB's 13 (including the FTU members) and pro-business Liberal Party's 10.
 Worried by pre-election surveys indicating that Martin Lee might be in danger, the Democratic Party sent out a last minute S.O.S. call to "save Martin Lee" who was listed second on the Democratic Party's list behind chairman Yeung Sum in the Hong Kong Island constituency.
 As a result, Yeung's and Lee's list absorbed too many votes at the expense of pro-democracy ally Cyd Ho losing by just 815 votes to DAB's Choy So-yuk.
 It caused some dissatisfaction among some supporters of the party and the camp generally.
 Yeung Sum announced he would not seek for re-election as chairman after the election as a result and subsequently replaced by Lee Wing-tat in the party leadership election in December.